hoalexander44/MomentumTeamWebsite/Blogs/SorenStrnisaBlog.md

 Negative: We wanted to make the game more strategic while also having momentum play more of a role in the gameplay.
 We struggled to find a balance between complexity and fun,    but ultimately we think we found a solution.

-Upcoming: Update the GDD to expand on how the enemies, progression, and game loop will work, and finalize the UI in the game's art style
+Upcoming: Update the GDD to expand on how the enemies, progression, and game loop will work.

 ### Week 5